African American and Diaspora Studies

 African American & Diaspora Studies (AADS) offers undergraduates an opportunity to engage in an interdisciplinary examination of the history, culture and life of African Americans and the African diaspora from ancient times to the present day.
 The African diaspora includes all people of African descent, not only in the United States but also in the Caribbean, the Americas, the African continent and Europe.
 AADS is also directly tied to the African and African American community in Laramie, offering a unique opportunity for interaction between the students who attend the university and the community at large.

-Students standing together for a picture
+Students standing together for a picture.

-UW does not offer a graduate degree in African American & Diaspora Studies; however, AADS graduate course offerings pair well with UW graduate education generally.
+UW does not offer a graduate program in African American & Diaspora Studies; however, AADS graduate course offerings pair well with UW graduate education generally.
 Graduate students are able to choose from a variety of graduate-level courses that often enhance their graduate educational opportunities in their home department.

 The majority of the graduate students who take our courses are earning graduate degrees in Communication & Journalism, Education, English, Global & Area Studies, History and Law.
 Our faculty are also able to serve as graduate committee chairs, co-chairs and members of masters and Ph.D. committees.

-Students working in a coffee shop
+Students working in a coffee shop.

 AADS is a versatile field of study.
-Students who major or minor in AADS will be prepared to pursue careers in management, communication, non-profit organizations, education and politics, among other fields.
+Students who minor in AADS will be prepared to pursue careers in management, communication, non-profit organizations, education and politics, among other fields.
 Famous majors with degrees in African American Studies include Angela Bassett (actress) and Mae Jemison (NASA astronaut).

 • Community Developer